 PHYS 362.
 Plasma Physics.
 Introduction to plasma physics including definition of a plasma, single particle and guiding center motions, fluid descriptions, waves, instabilities, and applications of plasma physics in space and astrophysics, controlled thermonuclear fusion, and industry.
 Pre or Corequisite: PHYS 342.
 Alternate years.
 (2)

 PHYS 366.
 Particle Physics and Cosmology.
 Elementary particles, fundamental interactions, conservation laws and symmetries, big bang cosmology, dark matter and dark energy.
 Prerequisite: PHYS 334.
 Alternate years.
 (2)

 PHYS 499.
 Honors Thesis.
-An independent project providing original laboratory research developed in a scholarly paper and culminating in an oral examination.
-Fulfills partial requirement for an honors degree in physics.
+An independent project providing original physics research developed in a scholarly paper and culminating in an oral examination.
+Partially fulfills requirements for an honors degree in physics.
 Additional requirements are available in the Physics Office.
 (2-4 hours).